 Seating Capacity: 6 people

-The Culmination of the Super-Technology of Baronian Legend, Cid's Legacy, the First Airship
+The Culmination of the Advanced Technology of Baronian Legend - Cid's Legacy, the First Airship

-The super-technology of old Baronian legend, the art of flotation, was deciphered by Cid from an ancient text.
-He combined the legendary flotation theory with his own aviation theory, and the first thing he developed from the results was this airship.
-Not only did the ship fulfill the dreams of those who yearned to fly the skies, but, with improvements and remodeling on the ships themselves, it has made great contributions to society in the areas of transportation, freight, and elsewhere.
-There was no reason, however, not to put such cutting-edge technology to work for military purposes, and therefore, despite Cid's protests, the king by royal proclamation formed an Airship Corps.
+The advanced technology of old Baronian legend, the Art of Flotation, was deciphered by Cid from an ancient text.
+He combined its legendary flotation theory with his own theories of aviation, and the first thing he developed from the results was this airship.
+Not only did the ship fulfill the dreams of those who yearned to fly the skies, but with improvements and remodeling, it has made great contributions to society in areas such as transportation and freight.
+It was inevitable, however, that such cutting-edge technology would be put to work for military purposes, and therefore, over Cid's protests, the king by royal proclamation formed an Airship Corps.